DarkStoorM/laravel-boilerplate/README.md

     - Utils
 - include ```sass``` boilerplate (explained at the end of this README)

+`View Composers` can not be pre-configured, but refer to [the docs here](https://laravel.com/docs/8.x/views#view-composers) if you need them.

 ### Additional Packages

 - "filp/whoops" - better than CodeIgniter error reporting...